qrdl/testaroli/docs/README.md

 ## Command line options

-Due to live patching of running binary there are certain limitations that may require extra CLI options:
+Due to patching of running binary there are certain limitations that may require extra CLI options:
 - inlined functions cannot be overridden, so to prevent inlining use `-gcflags=-l` CLI option when running tests
-- Instead() function modifies the binary on the fly, therefore running tests in parallel may produce unpredictible results, so better to avoid it using `-p=1` CLI option
+- Override() function modifies the binary on the fly, therefore running tests in parallel may produce unpredictible results, so better to avoid it using `-p=1` CLI option

 Recommended command to run tests: